 - ¼ cup carrots shredded

-- 1 tbsp scallion packed
+- 1 tablespoon scallion packed

-- 1 tbsp cilantro packed
+- 1 tablespoon cilantro packed

 - 1 small head butter lettuce washed and dried